 These types of tags also have a degree of ambiguity, precisely because there aren’t any strict guidelines.

 Another issue is with abbreviations or acronyms, which can lead to confusion between similar topics or words.
 For instance, folksonomy may have trouble separating terms like SEALs - the Sea Air Land Forces in the Navy - and seals the animal.
 It also doesn’t do a very good job of dealing with synonyms, or with highly technical terms.

 The next step: Intelligent folksonomy

 Though standard folksonomy is a useful tool, there are lots of problems and confusion caused by its lack of linguistic control.
 That means that you often can't get insights from your non-structured data.
-This is why there are new, intelligent folksonomy solutions to help you pinpoint the exact information you need.
+This is why there are new intelligent folksonomy solutions, based on machine learning and Large Language Model (LLM), to help you pinpoint the exact information you need.

 These next-generation tagging systems take advantage of advances in technology to give your data intelligent tags.
 This means there is no longer the need for time-consuming manual labor to create and define tags and structures.

 This goes a long way towards resolving many of folksonomy's problems, while still allowing you to benefit from its natural, intuitive language.

 One of these is our own user-friendly intelligent folksonomy software.
 The software lets you merge synonyms, separate homonyms, add a technical or customized dictionary for your specific needs, and even reduce tags through a black list.
 Its smart algorithms also take into account errors and duplicate content.

 Standard folksonomy provides lots of valuable information and data.
 Today's new intelligent folksonomy tools allow you to get useful insights from that data.